Last updated October 14, 2021

-- wearing protective masks is mandatory in all indoor and outdoor spaces throughout the country (we will provide one disposable mask per day of your vacation).
-This does not apply to individuals for whom wearing a face mask is not recommended on account of their documented medical condition, e.g. respiratory problems, and children under the age of six.
+- wearing protective masks is mandatory in all indoor spaces throughout the country, and outdoors when you cannot maintain a 1M/3FT distance from other people (we will provide one disposable mask per day of your vacation).
+This does not apply to individuals for whom wearing a face mask is not recommended on account of their documented medical condition, e.g. respiratory problems, and children under the age of six

 Italy has a color-coded system of restrictions.
 The country’s 20 regions are designated either white (no restrictions), yellow (some restrictions), orange (more severe restrictions), and red (most restrictive).
-As of mid June, all Italy’s regions are “white” except Aosta, Calabria, Campania, Tuscany, Sicily, Basilicata and Marche, which are “yellow”.
+As of late August, only Sicily is yellow, which means:

 Curfews and Movement Restrictions

 There is no curfew in place.